dotty-staging/pdbp/index.md

   }
 ```

+Agreed, we might as well have written the correct `factorial` definition.
 The point we want to make is that pointful programming, because it is more complex than pointfree programming, is inherently more difficult.
 Human brains can only deal with a limited amount of complexity.

 `val factorial` implicitly uses the computational capabilities of `trait Computation`.
-The computational capabilities that are required for the definition of `factorial` are
+The computational capabilities that `factorial` makes use of are
   - `bind` (of `trait Binding`).

 The atomic kleisli programs, `isZero`, `one`, `subtractOne` and `multiply` that `factorial` makes use of are defined in a much simpler way, and only use the programming capabilities of `trait Resulting`.